arielgv/LangleyLodgeApp/README.md

 The project also requires the Shopify dependency, which can be installed via pip, Python's package installer:

 1. Open a terminal/command prompt window.
-2. Run the following command: `pip install shopify`
+2. Run the following command: `pip install ShopifyAPI`

 _**Note:** These installations, including the Shopify dependency, only need to be done once._